dheerajputlur/Buster/README.md

 ```

 ## Usage
-In a Node.js application (only headers test is functional):
+In a Node.js application (no DOM access to iframes, so only headers test is functional):
 ```javascript
 var busted = require('busted');
 var URL = 'http://www.example.com';